chaseruskin/legoHDL/docs/src/tutorials/ref_blocks_comparator.md

 [1]^-	tutorials.gates(@v1.0.0)
 ```

 Awesome!
-This is how our design is supposed to look.
+This is how we intended our design to look.

 > __Note:__ Graphs are compressed by default; meaning duplicate branches use referecnce points.
 Use `-expand` to see the graph completely output duplicate branches.